Skip to main content

 Private Group Overnight Programs

 For organized scout, youth and school groups with participants ages 5 and up, you can schedule your own private group overnight on select evenings.
 Using the themes we are currently offering, we will tailor the program to meet your needs.
 Fees listed are per person.
+Complete the booking request form.
 For more information, contact the Overnight Staff at overnights@stlzoo.org.
-Please complete the booking request form below.

 Limited to 20 participants, 12 participant minimum